Get ready to put the pedal to the metal as we check out the best Need for Speed games of the year!

 Now, I’m a big fan of the free-roam stylings of Carbon and Underground 2, which is why Pro Street is sitting in 8th position in this best Need for Speed games list.

 Still, there’s nothing bad about becoming ‘the King of the Streets’…

 … Seb Santabarbara, Street King – it has a nice ring to it, don’t you think?

 Work your way through a career mode, building your reputation from a nobody to a badass racer.
 Then, when you feel ready, head out in free-play mode and race around in unlocked cars like an absolute pro…

 … albeit an illegal pro…

-I’m still surprised whenever I see the Xbox 360 graphics too; this console still cuts the mustard even in 2022, a great game and a console that seriously gets overlooked today.
+I’m still surprised whenever I see the Xbox 360 graphics too; this console still cuts the mustard today, a great game and a console that seriously gets overlooked today.

 In fact, I’m gonna’ get mine rigged up right now!

 The 7th spot in our best Need for Speed games list goes to Need for Speed: Most Wanted.